Caring.com

 Assisted Living Scope of CareFacilities must provide a comprehensive range of services to help residents with daily activities as needed.
 These services include one-on-one personal assistance, medication management and help with instrumental activities, including housekeeping, laundry, meal preparation and appointment scheduling.
 Facilities must provide three daily meals as well as social and recreational activities.

-Assisted Living Medicaid PolicyWest Virginia’s Medicaid program may cover some Personal Care services provided in assisted living residences.
-Restrictions may apply.
+Assisted Living Medicaid PolicyWest Virginia does not use Medicaid to cover services in residential care communities or assisted living residences.

 Medication Management RegulationsResidents may self-administer medications if deemed capable by a licensed medical professional.
 Staff members can provide reminders and help to open containers or read labels if needed.
 If residents can't complete these activities independently, medications may be administered by licensed health care professionals or unlicensed staff who have completed an approved training course and competency evaluation.
 Medication records must be reviewed at least once a year.